Hechio/Forecast/README.md

 # The App
 The app displays the current weather at the user’s location and a 5-day forecast from [Open Weather API](https://api.openweathermap.org/data/2.5/).
+You may need to get apiKey from Open Weather API and add it to `apiKey` variable in the `OpenWeatherApiService` class.

+    class OpenWeatherApiService {
+    ......other code.....
+    private let apiKey = "ADD YOUR API KEY HERE"

 ## Additional Features
 a.
 The ability to save different weather locations as favourites.<br>